-Check out this amazing recipe for potato rosti with creamed spinach and poached egg - for £1.36 per person!
+Check out this amazing recipe for spiced whole mackerel with a chickpea, tomato and coriander salad - for £1.45 per person!

 In our brand new Frugal Recipe series, we'll be looking at cheaper cuts of meat and cheaper, more sustainable fish and how to make them into some fantastic meals over the next couple of months.

 I'll be showing you some recipes that are great alternatives to (and in my opinion equally delicious as) the more expensive pork chops, chicken breasts and unsustainable cod options.

 One of the most sustainable fish in our waters is mackerel.
 It's also got a great deal going for it.
 It's cheap, nutritious, has bags of flavour and easy to cook.
 It can be a little oily for some so this salad adds a nice acidity that really balances the dish.

 - 5 whole fresh mackerel (£6.50- £1.30 each at the Sainsbury's fish counter)

 Salt, black pepper, olive oil, 1 garlic clove, cumin, cayenne and turmeric

 If you already have the cupboard staples, then according to mysupermarket.co.uk, this trolley was cheapest at ASDA (and Sainsbury's fish counter), where it came to £8.76 - that's £1.75 per head!